Skip to main content

 Agama is a project under constant development and priorities are re-evaluated every few weeks.
 This page offers an overview on the current state of the ever-changing development plans.

-Agama 17 (latest released version)
+Agama 18 (latest released version)

 • Web-based graphical user interface:

-• Unattended installation:
+• Profile-based (unattended) installation:

 • Allow to add and remove patterns to install, in addition to replacing the full list.